 The singer-songwriter genre has, as implied earlier, no fixed rules regarding progressions.
-In some songs there are few chords changes and instead lays the focus on the singers' expressions.
-Like in Kris Kristofferson’s "Help Me Make It Throught The Night" or Bob Dylan’s "Girl From the North Country".
+In some songs, there are few chord changes and the attention lays on the singers' expressions.
+As in Kris Kristofferson’s "Help Me Make It Throught The Night" or Bob Dylan’s "Girl From the North Country".

 Beside the choice of chords and progressions you could also create interest by some of the following methods: